-Dairies contain a variety of different operational units dedicated to animal housing, manure management and storage, and sometimes also crop production.
-Animal holding areas can include concrete-surfaced freestall barns, as well as holding areas which are generally constructed with compacted earth surfaces.
+Dairies contain a variety of different structures and facilities dedicated to animal housing, manure management and storage.
+Some dairies also include irrigated agricultural land used for feed production.
+Animal holding areas can include concrete-surfaced freestall barns or outside holding areas which are generally constructed with compacted earth surfaces.
 These are referred to by a variety of names in different studies but will be referred to in this report as pens.
-Pens at facilities housing support animals have been classified as 'nondairy CAFO' pens while pens at facilities housing milking cows have been classified as 'dairy CAFO' pens.
+Pens at facilities housing dairy support animals have been classified as "nondairy CAFO" pens while pens at facilities housing milking cows have been classified as "dairy CAFO" pens.
+In addition, pens at 2 facilities identified as cattle feedlots have been classified as "nondairy CAFO" pens.

 The combination of weight and compaction due to the presence of cattle with the physical and chemical changes to underlying soil due to the mixing of soil and manure have been observed to form an interface layer under the deposited manure that allows very little infiltration of liquid to the underlying soil (Mielke et al. 1974).
 At one feedlot site, researchers were not able to record any infiltration during a 20-day period (Mielke et al. 1974).
 A study of 3 feedlots in Alberta, Canada confirmed that this interface layer formed within 2 months of cattle stocking.
 In addition, experimentally-determined permeabilities were similar for coarse- and fine-textured soils.
-However, despite this interface layer and expected low leaching potential, chloride leaching was detected at all 3 feedlots (Miller et al. 2008).
+However, despite this interface layer and resultant expected low leaching potential, chloride leaching was detected at all 3 feedlots (Miller et al. 2008).
 Similarly, at feedlots in Kansas, despite apparently limited infiltration, soil testing beneath pens found elevated concentrations of ammonium, organic nitrogen, nitrate, chloride, and phosphorus.
-This study compared a mass balance approach to estimate nitrogen leaching from feedlots to subsurface soil testing results.
-Although elevated concentrations of contaminants were detected, movement of contaminants through the feedlot surface was much lower than what was expected from the mass balance calculation and concentrations were consistent with diffusion through the interface layer (Vaillant et al. 2009).
+This study compared a mass balance approach for estimating nitrogen leaching to subsurface soil testing results.
+Although elevated concentrations of contaminants were detected, movement of contaminants through the feedlot surface was much lower than what was expected from the mass balance calculation and concentrations were consistent with contaminants moving through the interface layer by diffusion (Vaillant et al. 2009).
 Seepage rates through feedlot surfaces documented in other studies ranged from 0.005 to 2.4 mm/day (reported in Vaillant et al. 2009).
 The effectiveness of this manure-soil interface layer is dependent on maintenance and surface conditions.
 Dry conditions combined with animal hoof action or on-farm practices such as pen scraping can damage the aggregated structures, compromising the interface layer and allowing infiltration or altering subsurface conditions to favor nitrogen transformations and subsequent leaching (Mielke et al. 1974, Vaillant et al. 2009).

-The UC Davis report identified 2 large beef cattle feedlots in the Tulare Lake Basin, with stocking rates of 125 and 300 animals/acre.
-The dairies studied in the Tulare Lake Basin had stocking rates of 50 animals/acre, which does not include support animals (Viers et al. 2012).
+The UC Davis report identified 2 large beef cattle feedlots in the study area, with stocking rates of 125 and 300 animals/acre.
+The dairies in the region had stocking rates of 50 animals/acre, which did not include heifers and calves (Viers et al. 2012).
 As of the 2014 DNMP dairy registration, dairies in Yakima County had just over 100,000 milking and dry cows (the vast majority of which were located within the GWMA boundary), making for a stocking rate of around 50 cattle/acre, based on the NRAS estimate of pen acreage, similar to that of dairies in the UC Davis study.